podkrepi-bg/frontend/CONTRIBUTING.md

 1. **Styles using `something.module.scss`**

-    :sun_with_face: Nice when dealing with complex nested structure that
+    :sun_with_face: Nice when dealing with complex nested structures that are scoped in a single component.
+When dealing with sub-components we're not sure if some of the rules will be left unused.

     ```scss
     @import 'styles/variables';